-(1) Installing the APL Fonts.
-Their instructions are crystal clear.
+- (1) Installing the APL Fonts.
 Download the APL385 font, and also APL333 if you want a proportional version.
-For OS X they suggest installing it in /Library/Fonts/ which makes it available to all Accounts on this computer.
+You can save them in your usual download place and manually install them.
+Alterately when prompted select the default Open with Font Book.
+Installing it in /Library/Fonts/ will make it available to all Accounts on this computer.
 In my case I placed it in my user account at ~/Library/Fonts/ instead.
-That was easy.
+That was easy. - (2) A keyboard layout.
+There is one available on the same web page but it is for UK Dyalog users.
+For GNU APL there is a recommended one provided in the distribution which fully matches that displayed with the]keyb command.
+You can find it in the support-files folder in the folder named OS-X-keyboard.